Estate planning is a difficult task to tackle, but one that shouldn’t be rushed. Watch for these common mistakes.

 For many people, it makes sense to leave their entire estate to their spouse so he or she is provided for.
 The assumption is said spouse will then pass on all of the assets to their children, who eventually pass on the assets to the grandchildren.
 However, it doesn’t always happen that way.
 A spouse could remarry and the assets might go to their new partner, for example.

-Experts say it’s worth considering whether this strategy is the best choice for you.
 You may want to set up a small trust for your grandchildren’s education, for example, or give cash gifts while you’re still alive in lieu of an inheritance (especially if you live in a country with estate taxes).

 Mistake 4: Choosing the wrong executor